spinpwr/elitedesk-fan-ctrl/README.md

 Instead of reseting CMOS and taking out the battery everytime I decided to build a fan controller for the PC.

 ## BoM
-- Arduino Pro mini
+- Arduino Pro mini or Digispark ATtiny85
-(or other small board with at least 1 PWM output)
+(or any small board with at least 1 PWM output)
 - NTC or small temp sensor
 (it needs to fit undet the heatsink)
 - 4pin JTS connector with 1.5 mm pitch